Rank-sparsity decomposition for planted quasi clique recovery: Related works

 \section{Related works}

 We give summary of the existing related works in the section.
-Some comparisons are done at the preliminary section of the proof of our main theorem.
-The heuristic based on nuclear norm minimization was introduced in \cite{rechtguaranteed}.
-It was an extension of the well known trace heuristic (see for example \cite{beckcomputational,mesbahirank}), used in control theory, to Rank Minimization Problems (RMP).
-Let $X \in \mathbb{R}^{n_1 \times n_2}$ be the decision variable, $\mathcal{A} : \mathbb{R}^{n_1 \times n_2} \mapsto \mathbb{R}^d$ be a linear map and $b \in \mathbb{R}^d$.
-Then the affine rank minimimization problem can be expressed as:
+The heuristic based on nuclear norm minimization has been introduced in \cite{rechtguaranteed}.
+It is an extension of the well known trace heuristic (see for example \cite{beckcomputational,mesbahirank}), used in control theory, for rank minimization.
+The affine rank minimimization problem can be expressed as:

-The rank minimization problem is an NP-Hard, non-convex optimization problem in general.
+where $X \in \mathbb{R}^{n_1 \times n_2}, b \in \mathbb{R}^d$ and the linear map $\mathcal{A} : \mathbb{R}^{n_1 \times n_2} \mapsto \mathbb{R}^d$.
+The rank minimization problem is NP-Hard and non-convex in general.
 All the available finite time algorithms have exponential running time.
-Nevertheless, in some cases with special structure, RMP can be reduced to solution of a linear system or solved by singular value decomposition \cite{rechtguaranteed}.
+Nevertheless, in some cases with special structure, RMP can be reduced to solution of a linear system or solved by the singular value decomposition approach \cite{rechtguaranteed}.
 When the singular values are all equal to one, then $rank(X)$ is equal to the nuclear norm, i.e, $rank(X) = ||X||_*$.
-When the singular values are less than or equal to one, then the sum is less than the rank.
-So, we have $rank(X) \geq ||X||_*$.
+When the singular values are less than or equal to one, then $rank(X) \geq ||X||_*$.
 Hence, the nuclear norm is the tightest convex function that underestimates the rank function on the unit ball in the spectral norm.